Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Compactness

 and, for $i\!=\!1,2$, there exists a sequence of complex numbers $(t_{i,a})_{a\in \N}$ converging to zero such that $t_{i,a}^{-1}\Psi^{-1}(u_a(z_{i,a}))$ converges to $\ze_i(z_i)$ uniformly with all the derivatives on any compact set $ \{ z_i\colon \ep\leq |z_i| \leq \de\}\! \subset\! \De_i$.
 With $\eta_1$ and $\eta_2$ as before, the following theorem also shows that there is a similar relation between the sequence of gluing parameters $(\ve_a)_{a\in \N}$, rescaling parameters $(t_{i,a})_{a\in \N}$, and the ratio $\eta_2/\eta_1\!\in\!\C^*$.

-\bPr{VertexOrder_prp} With notation as above, if further $(J,\cR,\om)\!\in\!AK(X,D)$ for some regularization $\cR$ or if $J$ is integrable, in the local case 1, we have \bEq{ratio_e1Local} \lim_{a\lra \infty}\frac{\ve_{a}^s}{t_a} = \frac{\eta_{2}}{ \eta_{1}}. \eEq In the local case 2, we have \bEq{ratio_e2Local} \lim_{a\lra \infty}\frac{t_{1,a}~\ve_{a}^s} {t_{2,a}} = \frac{\eta_{2}}{\eta_{1}} . \eEq \ePr
+\bPr{VertexOrder_prp} With notation as above, if further $(\om,\cR,J)\!\in\!\tn{AK}(X,D)$ for some regularization $\cR$ or if $J$ is integrable, in the local case 1, we have \bEq{ratio_e1Local} \lim_{a\lra \infty}\frac{\ve_{a}^s}{t_a} = \frac{\eta_{2}}{ \eta_{1}}; \eEq in the local case 2, we have \bEq{ratio_e2Local} \lim_{a\lra \infty}\frac{t_{1,a}~\ve_{a}^s} {t_{2,a}} = \frac{\eta_{2}}{\eta_{1}} . \eEq \ePr

 Note that the situation in (\ref{ratio_e2Local}) reduces to the situation in (\ref{ratio_e1Local}) after a rescaling of the sequence $\{u_a\}_{a\in \N}$ via $(t_{1,a})_{a\in \N}$.
 For the rescaled sequence we will have $\big(t_a=\frac{t_{2,a}}{t_{1,a}}\big)_{a\in \N}$.
 We prove Proposition~\ref{VertexOrder_prp} in the next section.
-The proof uses the extra assumption on $J$ in the statement of Theorem~\ref{Compactness_th}, but we expect this proposition, and thus Theorem~\ref{Compactness_th}, to be true for arbitrary $(J,\om)\!\in\!\cJ(X,D)$.
+The proof of this proposition is the only place where we use the extra assumption on $J$ in the statement of Theorem~\ref{Compactness_th}, but we expect this proposition, and thus Theorem~\ref{Compactness_th}, to be true for a larger class of almost complex structures that contains $\cJ(X,D)$ and holomorphic structures.

 \bRm{onSTNS1_rmk} It is easy to see that the limit conditions in (\ref{ratio_e1Local}) and (\ref{ratio_e2Local}) are independent of $\Psi$, the representatives $\ze_1$, $\ze_{2}$, and the local coordinates $z_1$ and $z_{2}$.
 For example, in (\ref{ratio_e2Local}), changing $z_{2}$ with $\al z_{2}$ and $\ze_2$ with $\beta\ze_2$, for some $\al,\beta\!\in\!\C^*$, changes $\eta_{2}$ on the right-hand side of (\ref{ratio_e2Local}) to $\al^{s}\beta\eta_{2}$, changes $\ve_{a}$ and $t_{2,a}$ on the left-hand side of (\ref{ratio_e2Local}) to $\al \ve_{a}$ and $\beta^{-1} t_{2,a}$, respectively, and has no effect on the other terms.
 Thus it affects both sides of (\ref{ratio_e2Local}) equally.
 It is also clear that (\ref{ratio_e1Local}) and (\ref{ratio_e2Local}) only depend on the equivalence classes $[(\ve_a)_{a\in \N}]$, $[(t_a)_{a\in \N}]$, $[(t_{1,a})_{a\in \N}]$, and $[(t_{2,a})_{a\in \N}]$. \eRm